shiuandai/Password-Generator/README.md

 ## 1. - Design requirements

-Designing a homwtown homepage website requires following some rules and taking into consideration that the project is not only a graphic project but a web project too.
+Designing a password generator website requires following some rules and taking into consideration that the project is not only a graphic project but a web project too.
 The next sections are crucial for any web project.

 ### 1.1 - Structure design

-* [ ] **HTML** is "HyperText Markup Language" It defines the meaning and structure of web content.
-The Web Designer should keep the structure simple and the similar content chould be grouped together to make sure it can be read clearly.
+* [ ] The code inside the function will execute when "something" **invokes (calls)** the function:
-	> ℹ️ [HTML] GET to know more about the definition. → [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML)
+	> ℹ️ [Function] GET to know more about the definition. → [W3School](https://www.w3schools.com/js/js_functions.asp)

-* [ ] **Be familiar with the HTML Tag**.
+* [ ] **JavaScript While Loop**.
 * [ ] Before working on each website project, I can **build every templates** with my own strcuture concept.
 Building the structure before everything else, will facilitate my work afterwards.

 ```html